NileshGule/sample-quarkus-kafka-keda/README.md

 ### Add kafka extension

-In case the kafka extension was not specified during the iniital bootstrapping of project, it can be added later.
+In case the kafka extension was not specified during the initial bootstrapping of project, it can be added later.

 ```code